 What is an electrophysiology study?

 An electrophysiology study is a test that helps Dr. Ahuja understand if you are having abnormal heart rhythms causing your palpitations or fainting.
 The procedure tests the electrical activity of your heart to find where an arrhythmia (abnormal heartbeat) is coming from.
-The results can then help him discover if you need medicine, a pacemaker, a defibrillator (ICD), or an ablation.
-The procedure takes place in a special room called an electrophysiology (EP) lab while you are mildly sedated.

 When a patient’s heart doesn’t beat normally, doctors use EPS to find out why.
 Electrical signals usually travel through the heart in a regular pattern.
 Heart attacks, aging, and high blood pressure may cause scarring of the heart.
 This may cause the heart to beat in an irregular rhythm.

-Electrophysiology Study Risks
+Electrophysiology Study Procedure

 Some risks of an EP study include: